Frequently Asked Questions

 - World History Project AP® (WHP AP®)

-Regardless of which course you choose, you will have access to the following free supports:
+Regardless of which course you choose, you’ll have access to the following free supports:

-- Embedded learning supports in all lesson materials— such as leveled articles, audio recordings, and downloadable video transcripts—to meet a variety of student needs.
+- Embedded learning supports in all lesson materials—such as leveled articles, audio recordings, and downloadable video transcripts—to meet a variety of student needs.
+(Note: To satisfy College Board requirements, WHP AP® does not include leveled articles.)

-“OER” stands for open educational resources.
-When you grab a free worksheet off of Pinterest for your tenth graders, that’s an example of an OER resource.
-While there are great OER resources out there, they are generally in the form of one-off lesson plans, or content repositories that lack any kind of clear framework.
-OER Project courses provide more than just quality content—they also integrate the instructional and professional support necessary for quality teaching.
+OER stands for open educational resources.
+When you grab a free worksheet from Pinterest for your tenth graders, that’s an example of an OER resource.
+While there are great OER resources out there, they’re generally in the form of one-off lesson plans, or they’re content repositories that lack any kind of clear framework.
+OER Project courses provide more than just quality content—they also integrate the instructional and professional supports necessary for quality teaching.

 Which course is right for me?

-- Big History Project (BHP) provides foundational skills and concepts for middle- and high-school students that position them well for future studies in history and the social sciences.
-(View the BHP FAQ)
+- Big History Project (BHP) provides foundational, interdisciplinary skills and concepts for middle- and high-school students that position them well for future studies in history and the social sciences.

 - World History Project AP is a free, online College-Board-approved world-history course.
-Precisely aligned to the AP World History: Modern Course and Exam Description (CED), WHP AP can serve as a textbook for AP World History: Modern classrooms.
-(View the WHP AP FAQ)
+Precisely aligned to the AP® World History: Modern Course and Exam Description (CED), WHP AP can serve as a textbook for AP® World History: Modern classrooms.

 What similarities do these courses share with one another?

-All our courses share a common DNA and a common approach; awesome content; and a vibrant teacher community.
-In additional, all OER Project courses are completely free, online, and adaptable to different standards and classroom needs.
+All our courses share a common DNA and approach; awesome content; and a vibrant teacher community.
+All curricula and resources come equipped with instructional guidance and tips so you can focus on students’ needs instead of endless hours of planning.
+Finally, all OER Project courses are completely free and adaptable to different standards and classroom needs.

 Can I use materials from different courses at the same time?

-A very popular pedagogical approach we’ve seen with our partnering districts is to use Big History Project in middle-school social studies classes, with World History Project following in early high school, and WHP AP for AP World History: Modern students.
-WHP and WHP AP extend the skills development of BHP and provide strong skills development for high-school history students.
+A very popular approach we’ve seen with our partnering districts is to use Big History Project in middle-school social studies classes, with World History Project following in early high school, and WHP AP for AP® World History: Modern students.
+Teachers are also integrating various parts of our Climate Project course into other courses or teaching it as a standalone unit after the AP® exam.

 How do OER Project courses fit with my state’s standards?

-All our courses are designed to align with many existing standards.
-Check out our Planning Resources hub to see how our courses fit with your state’s standards.
+Our courses are designed to align with many existing standards.
+Check out our resources on state standards to see how our courses fit with your state’s standards.
 If you don’t see your state listed, choose a state that you know shares similar standards with your own.
 We’re always adding new states, so check back soon.

 How is OER Project content delivered?

 All OER Project course content is available online.
 A web-based model ensures that content is up to date, relieves the need for costly textbooks, and helps teachers engage students by providing media-rich materials that can be downloaded and viewed or printed anywhere.
-At the discretion of teachers and schools, OER Project courses can also be integrated with a variety of LMS platforms and Google Classroom (see our guide).
-You can also sign in to OER Project using Clever!
+At the discretion of teachers and schools, OER Project courses can also be integrated via a variety of LMS platforms and Google Classroom.
+You can also use Clever to access OER Project!
 Find out more here.

 Who is involved in OER Project?

-Our course designers have played and continue to play an integral role in the conception, design, and development of BHP and WHP:
+Our course designers have played and continue to play an integral role in the conception, design, and development of all our courses:

 David Christian: Professor of history at Macquarie University in Sydney, Australia.
-David, who built a widely taught college-level course, is the “father” of Big History.
-David helped create the strategy for BHP and appears in several course videos.
+David Christian, who built a widely taught college-level course and is the “father” of Big History, has helped create the strategy for BHP and appears in several course videos.

 Bob Bain: Associate professor of history and education at the University of Michigan.
 Bob played an integral role in the course design and delivery of both BHP and WHP, as well as in the outlining of the course assessment plans and alignment to standards.

-Our OER Project Advisory Board represents a diverse array of academics and historians.
+Our OER Project Advisory Board includes a diverse array of academics and historians.
 Click here to learn more about our Advisory Board.

 - Full courses: